gaurav2721/interview-preparation/README.md

 5. hld
 6. make efficient rest api calls with golang
 7. make and have projects readily available with yourself

-TO-DO
-1. cover what is ACID and CAP
-2. how to execute json in golang project

 GOLANG